methnen/m-chart-highcharts-library/readme.txt

 This plugin will do nothing useful on it's own and requires [M Chart](https://wordpress.org/plugins/m-chart/) to be installed.

+The plugin can be downloaded/installed easiest from this URL: [M Chart Highcharts Library](https://github.com/methnen/m-chart-highcharts-library/raw/master/plugin.zip)

 **Note:** Highcharts is licensed under the CC Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0) Creative Commons license.
 Essenetially this means it's free to use for non commercial purposes.
 Otherwise it requries you to [purchase a license](https://shop.highsoft.com/highcharts) from [Highsoft](https://www.highcharts.com/about).

 For full documentation please see the [Wiki](https://github.com/methnen/m-chart/wiki).